 Just to keep things clear, bed rails for seniors are also known as adult bed guards, bed safety handles, bed safety rails and assisting rails.

 Are Bed Rails Safe For Elderly Adults?

-When elderly adults are unable to get in and out of bed on their own, a bed assist rail can help keep them from falling or rolling off the mattress.
+When elderly adults are unable to get in and out of bed on their own, an adult bed guard can help keep them from falling or rolling off the mattress.

 Although a safety bed rail may seem like an ideal solution, even the best bed rails have some potential dangers that you should be aware of before making a decision about using them for yourself or an aging loved one.